dittto/symfony-request-logger/README.md

 ## What is it?

 Any apps we write will, quite often, have cause to make external calls to either our own, or third-party, APIs.
 This Symfony bundle makes it easy to track how long these requests are taking and return the result via either monolog and/or an additional JSON object that's appended to your output when Symfony's in debug mode.

+It works by adding extra middleware to Guzzle so we can track when a request is made and either succeeds or fails, and then storing these logs for later output.

 ## How to set it up